See This If You Want to Feel Energized

 If you struggle to string together several nights of sleep in a row PQQ may help.
 A study from Functional Foods in Health & Disease showed when 17 adults took PQQ for 8 weeks they all “experienced improved multiple measures of sleep quality, including sleep duration, sleepiness at awakening and the amount of time it took to fall asleep.”

-If you want to experience the benefits of PQQ I recommend this Extra-Strength version from NOW Foods.
-At 40mg per serving this form of PQQ floods your cell’s mitochondria with mitochondria friendly PQQ.
+If you want to experience the benefits of PQQ I recommend this version from Life Extension.
+At 20mg per serving this form of PQQ floods your cell’s mitochondria with mitochondria friendly PQQ.

 This is the most cost-effective way to utilize PQQ for cellular energy enhancement.